 I am interested in taking several courses, but I'm not sure if I want to commit to a master's degree.
 Do I have an option?

 Yes.
-If you have obtained a bachelor’s degree, you may be able to take several courses as a post-baccalaureate on a permission of the program basis.
+If you have earned a bachelor's degree, you may be able to take courses as a post-baccalaureate on a permission of the program basis.
 Alternately, you can apply for the Graduate Certificate in Health Informatics and Analytics.
-The certificate mirrors the foundation and core curriculum and you are in the same classes as the professional science master's students.
-If you choose to apply to the PSM at a later date all15 credit hours can be transferred into the degree as long as you have earned a minimum 3.0 in each class.
-To apply for post- baccalaureate or certificate admission, please apply online through the Graduate School's Admissions website.
+The certificate mirrors the foundation and core curriculum of the master's program.
+If you later apply to the master's program, the credits earned can be applied to the degree.
+Submit applications for either programs online through the Graduate School's Admissions website.

 Can I attend the program part-time?

 Yes, we admit part-time and full-time students.
 One caution, the Graduate School limits the time to complete the degrees.
 Please refer to the graduate school for those specifics.

 Are classes available online?

 I work full-time; are evening classes available?

 The program is intentionally designed to accommodate working professionals.
 The majority of the classes are in the evening, usually after 5:00 pm (or Saturday mornings) and meet once a week.